C

 • OSQPFloat: can be a float or a double if the compiler flag OSQP_USE_FLOAT is set or not.

-The matrices are defined in Compressed Sparse Column (CSC) format using zero-based indexing.
+The matrices are defined in Compressed Sparse Column (CSC) format using zero-based indexing, using the OSQPCscMatrix datatype.

 struct OSQPCscMatrix